 The employee must obtain authorization from his/her department head before taking annual leave.
 The form of this authorization is to be determined by the respective department head.

-The employee is responsible for furnishing their supervisor or department head with a completed "Notification of Employee Leave" card upon returning to work.
+The employee is responsible for furnishing a leave request to their supervisor or department head upon returning to work.

+The employee is required to use applicable accrued annual and compensatory time before authorized leave without pay.
+Leave without pay must be taken in full day increments.

 Annual leave with pay for full-time benefited, broadbanded staff employees is earned on the basis of continuous service from date of employment as follows: